kimbuttowskii/secure-booking-management-system/README.md

 ### 🧪 Vulnerability Testing

-Security testing was conducted using Snyk.
+Security testing was conducted using Snyk, OWASP ZAP and Burp Suite.

 ### 🛠️ Technologies Used
 - Backend: Laravel 10